 Why Choose Waste Free Gift Wrap?

-Sure, gift wrap looks cute and it’s enjoyable to watch your three-year-old niece rip open that crisply-wrapped box, but our planet doesn’t quite get the same kick from the magic of unwrapping gifts.
+The global wrapping paper industry is valued at around $20.4 billion.
+This is an enormous amount!
+While it’s enjoyable to watch your three-year-old niece rip open that crisply-wrapped box, our planet doesn’t quite get the same kick from the magic of unwrapping gifts.

 Let’s put present-wrapping into perspective: While it’s difficult to find specific gift wrap details, like other paper-based products, your wrapping paper likely started out as a tree on a paper plantation.
 Generally speaking, these plantations are threats to local flora and fauna (and thus biodiversity on the whole).
 This is due to associated shocking levels of deforestation, animal extinction, and illegal logging.